 When it comes to STEAM projects, my kids love activities that involve a wide range of skills.
-For example, when making a perler bead rainbow, kids can boost pattern skills, design skills, and fine motor skills with this super-fun and super-colorful melty bead rainbow.
+For example, we used engineering to make a perler bead rainbow!
+In this project, kids can boost their engineering skills and learn pattern skills, design skills, and fine motor skills with this super-fun and super-colorful melty bead rainbow.
 We love making our STEM activities so much fun that kids don’t realize they are learning while having fun!
 But you can’t beat a project like this for teaching math skills, engineering skills, and fine motor skills.
-This would make the perfect addition to a ST. Patrick’s Day STEM unit!
+This would make the perfect addition to any ST. Patrick’s Day STEM activities!

 Kids will absolutely love this project, and you can teach them all about the light spectrum, color theory, and visible light at the same time.

 WHAT ARE STEM ACTIVITIES?

 A STEM activity (sometimes called STEAM activities, too, if there is an art element) are activities for kids that include elements of Science, Technology, Engineering, and Math.
 These four elements are the cornerstone of modern careers and scientific advancements.
 Children can benefit from completing STEM activities not just because it helps them learn more in the STEM subjects, but also because it helps them see how these subjects are used in the real world.
 As a side benefit, STEM activities help children learn to think creatively, logically, and critically about everything they do and see.